-Serena through to last 16 as fresh controversy hits US Open
+Serena Through To Last 16 As Fresh Controversy Hits US Open

 “All persons who were identified as having prolonged close contact with the infected player will quarantine in their rooms for the remainder of their quarantine period,” the United States Tennis Association said in a statement.

-The USTA said that local public health issues had issued the quarantine notices, which prevented the players commuting from their hotel to the USTA Billie Jean King National Tennis Center.
+The USTA said local public health authorities had issued the quarantine notices, which prevented the players commuting from their hotel to the USTA Billie Jean King National Tennis Center.

 “The USTA is obligated to adhere to government guidance at the State, City and County level,” the body said.

-The shock intervention came a day after health officials tried to prevent Adrian Mannarino, who had also been in contact with Paire, from playing his last-32 match.
+“It’s definitely weird because she could play her first round of singles and first round of doubles, and now suddenly she’s kicked out,” Cornet added, after progressing to the last 16 when Madison Keys retired injured.

-Officials from New York state’s department had contacted the USTA to say that Mannarino should have been quarantining in his hotel room.
+The shock intervention came a day after government officials tried to prevent Adrian Mannarino, who had also been in contact with Paire, from playing his last-32 match.

-ALSO READ: It may be now or never for Serena Williams — Wilander
+The health department contacted the USTA to say Mannarino should be quarantining in his hotel room.

 The match got underway three hours after its scheduled start time, after authorities ruled it could go ahead following discussions with tennis officials that also included lobbying by world number one Novak Djokovic.

-Mannarino and Mladenovic were two of 11, mostly French players, put under enhanced safety protocols on Monday after Paire was withdrawn from the US Open on Sunday following his positive test coronavirus.
+Mannarino and Mladenovic were two of 11, mostly French players, put under enhanced safety protocols on Monday after Paire was withdrawn from the US Open the previous day following his positive test.

 The players signed an agreement with New York City authorities that allowed them to remain in the tournament under the enhanced restrictions, which involved daily testing and barred them from communal areas in their hotel.

-Mannarino told reporters Friday that organizers told him that New York state authorities had taken over case from the city and ruled that he was now not allowed to play.
+Mannarino said Friday that organizers told him that New York state authorities had taken over the case and ruled that he was now not allowed to play.

 Following her first-round singles win on Monday, Mladenovic said she had been “living in a nightmare” following Paire’s positive test result.